Whiplash confirms what we already know; pain and arthritis. A brainstem injury is not uncommon leading to many of the

 The question as to whether neck pain and headache after an MVA are invented deceptively was the subject of a literature review published in probably the most authoritative medical journal, Spine.

 Their conclusion was that reports that "MVA injuries are feigned" had no scientific foundation.

 The validity of whiplash has been discussed and debated in journals for decades.
 Some writers have published

-articles suggesting that spinal damage from whiplash could only occur above certain speeds; others have indicated that the condition is purely psychological.
+articles suggesting that spinal damage from MVAs could only occur above certain speeds; others have indicated that the condition is purely psychological.
 Yet still others conclude that in many instances the injury is magnified in order to acquire unjust gain.

 The researchers conclude that such reports are in not in accordance with the bulk of the published literature.
 They state that the consequences of whiplash are not at all uncommon and are experienced by a large proportion of those injured.

 The researchers undertook a literature search for articles arguing against the validity of whiplash injuries; and then studied the methodology to determine if the researchers' conclusions were scientifically valid.

-The authors of the current critique found that all of the articles contained significant methodologic flaws with regard to their respective authors' statements refuting the validity of the whiplash syndrome.
+The authors of the current critique found that all of the articles contained significant methodological flaws with regard to their respective authors' statements refuting the validity of the whiplash syndrome.

 As a result of the current literature review, it was determined that there is no epidemiologic or scientific basis in the literature for the following statements.
 THESE STATEMENTS ARE FALSE:

 This poor bronze sculpture of the head and neck is in need of research whiplash.
-See how the normal curve, called the 'lordosis' has been reversed?
-You can see the bronze in a small Dutch village called Koudum.
-I'm sorry I didn't buy it, it displays in such a memorable way the neck and arm pain that is so frequently a feature of whiplash.
+See how the normal curve, called the "lordosis" has been reversed?
+You can see the artwork in a small Dutch village called Koudum.
+I am sorry I didn't buy it, it displays in such a memorable way the neck and arm pain that is so frequently a feature after motor vehical accidents.